Learn More

 Summary

-Menstruation, or period, is normal vaginal bleeding that occurs as part of a woman's monthly cycle.
-Every month, your body prepares for pregnancy.
-If no pregnancy occurs, the uterus, or womb, sheds its lining.
-The menstrual blood is partly blood and partly tissue from inside the uterus.
-It passes out of the body through the vagina.
+Menstruation, also called a period, is normal vaginal bleeding that happens as part of the monthly cycle in women and girls.
+Every month, the body prepares for pregnancy.
+If pregnancy does not happen, the uterus (womb) sheds its lining.
+This blood and tissue leave the body through the vagina.

 - Lower back pain